gdimitriu/devs_simulator/README.md

 # devs_simulator
-simulator using DEVS concept (generic simulator)
+simulator using DEVS (Discrete Event System Specification) concept (generic simulator)

 This maybe will be integrated as service in Chappy.